 In 1987, his brother Norman invited Murawo to work at a city factory, where they worked as coach builders and gas and arch welders.
 This exposed Murawo to many metals which he later incorporated into his mbira making.
 Though he earned a little money at his job, he supplemented his earnings with proceeds from the sales of his mbiras and his mbira performances at ceremonies in the city.

-Life began to improve for Tembedza in 1999 when Paul Berliner, an American ethnomusicologist whom he had met as a child, asked him to make mbiras in the style of Kunaka, and helped him to set up a workshop similar to Kunaka's original one.
-Since then, Tembedza's instruments have gained popularity both locally and internationally, and they are sold by MBIRA.
-(To buy an mbira made by Murawo Tembedza, scroll looking for his name in the catalog.)
-To see photos of Murawo Tembedza at work making mbiras, with help from his son, and some of the items he has inested his earnings in at his home village, see his photo page.
+Life began to improve for Tembedza in 1999 when Paul Berliner, an American ethnomusicologist whom he had met as a child, asked him to make mbiras in the style of Kunaka, and helped him to set up a workshop similar to Kunaka’s original one.
+After that, Tembedza’s instruments gained popularity both locally and internationally, and were sold by MBIRA until his death in 2010.
+See photos of Murawo Tembedza at work making mbiras.

-Tembedza is currently teaching his four sons to make and play mbira.
-He now works full time making and playing mbira, and farming, and the money he gets from the sale of the instruments has helped to educate and feed his family.
-He has also used the preceeds of his mbira sales to build a three roomed house with solar electricity, and has bought cattle and a "scotch cart".
-He says, "When I worked in the city I never made much, but now my children are able to have what I never dreamt of owning."
+Tembedza also used the preceeds of his mbira sales to build a three roomed house with solar electricity, and bought cattle and a “scotch cart”.
+He said, “When I worked in the city I never made much, but now my children are able to have what I never dreamed of owning.”